ZacharyWesterman/paisley/README.md

 define {!rnd[irandom(0, 100)]}
 print {!rnd, !rnd, !rnd, !rnd, !rnd}
 ```
-Note that either of the above commands are equivalent to the following
+Note that either of the above commands are equivalent to the following:
 ```
 print {irandom(0, 100), irandom(0, 100), irandom(0, 100), irandom(0, 100), irandom(0, 100)}
 ```

+Unlike variables, lambdas are restricted to their scope.
+Thus, for example, if you define a lambda in a subroutine, you cannot use it outside the subroutine, unless that outside scope also has a lambda definition with the same identifier.

 ## Other statements:
 - `break` or `break 1` or `break 2` etc, will exit as many while/for loops as are specified (defaults to 1 if not specified)